 Naloxone for take-home use can be supplied as an intramuscular (IM) injection or as an intranasal (IN) spray.
 Both formulations are effective.
-The nasal spray is often preferred by patients and caregivers.
-The intranasal formulation can be dispensed as a commercially available product or a kit.
-There is also an IM auto-injector.
+The intranasal formulation can be dispensed as a commercially available product or a kit that requires assembly.
+In many cases, the commercially produced naloxone nasal spray may be preferred by patients and caregivers due to cost and ease of assembly/administration.
+There is also an IM autoinjector.
 Pharmacists should note that dosing and administration instructions vary among the formulations.